Soft Tissue Fillers for Rejuvenation

 Poly-lactic acid (Sculptra)

-Before treatment, you should discuss with Dr. Liu your medical history, including allergies and medicines.
-If you are taking blood thinners, ask your doctor if it’s safe to discontinue prior to filler treatment to reduce the risk of bruising.
+Microdroplet Silicon (Silikon 1000) What should I do before treatment?Before treatment, your provider should review your medical history, including allergies and medicines.
+If you are taking blood thinners, ask your doctor if it’s safe to discontinue prior to filler treatment.
 Filler treatment is contraindicated in certain situations and should be reviewed prior to treatment.

-The procedures are well tolerated.
+Do filler injections hurt?The procedures are well tolerated.
 Various methods for comfort are available including gentle nerve blocks, topical numbing cream, cooling of the skin, and/or mixing of anesthetic solution with the filler.

-The majority of patients have none to minimal down time.
+What is the recovery time?The majority of patients have none to minimal down time.
 Occasionally, a bruise may develop, which resolves in a few days.
-If you take a blood thinner medication, ask your doctor if it can be discontinued prior to filler treatment, to minimize the risk of bruising.
+If you take a blood thinner medication, ask your doctor if it can be discontinued prior to filler treatment.
 There may be some swelling noted after the procedure, which can be minimized with ice and rarely lasts more than a day.

+How long does it last?
 Filler last from a few months to several years.
 Please review the information of each specific filler for more details.

+Are there any side effects?
 Side effects are uncommon and usually minor and temporary if seen.
 You may experience soreness or bruising at the injection site.
 Occasionally, people experience lumpiness or irregularity in the treatment area.
 These typically resolve with gentle massage or observation.
 Permanent fillers can results in permanent nodules or irregularities, so proper evaluation and technique by your provider is a critical.

 |